ColaGuevz/MobileNetV2-Model-in-Potato-Disease-Classification/README.md

 ```

 ### 5. **Evaluation**
-We then evaluate the model on the test set:
+We evaluate the model on the test set:

 ```python
 test_loss, test_acc = model.evaluate(test_generator)